JJCAPPE/deskinator/deliverables/report.typ

 === Motor Characterization

-The motors where characterized by testing their anguar rotation accuracy against a rotary encoder in order to evaluate their error in odometry.
+The motors were characterized by testing their angular rotation accuracy against a rotary encoder in order to evaluate their error in odometry.
 Results showed highly accurate actuation, with a mean error of $0.01 "degrees"$, a standard deviation of $0.03 "degrees"$ over $1190$ steps.
 This is a very small error, and is therefore considered to be negligible in our odometry calculations.

 #figure(
   image("images/distribution-motor-errors.png", width: 50%),